Rwanda is a country rich in beauty and diversity but it has had a very troubled and ravaged past.

 Over the last 10 years, many staff members from all areas of the school have travelled over to Rwanda during the summer holiday to perform teacher training and help at many projects that Rwanda Aid are involved in, as well as to take over much needed resources.

 We regularly hold fundraising events to raise money for Rwanda Aid and projects that they support.
 Our most recent event in 2019 was a full day at King’s House School Sports Ground which raised over ?? and involved pupils and staff from two other schools who have links with Rwanda Aid.

-As a School community we have made contributions to the building of a street children’s village and a disabled children’s centre.
-Last year’s Rwandathon, in which all the children at King’s House participated, raised money for a new hall for the disabled children’s centre at Ngwino Nawe.
+As a School community we have made contributions to the building of a street children’s village, a disabled children’s centre, and most recently a much needed playground for King’s House School Cyato.